googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 `GOOGLE_CLOUD_CPP_EXPERIMENTAL_LIBRARIES` and note in a comment when the library was generated.

+Update `libraries.bzl` to include the new library.
+While this can be done by running a cmake-based build, it is fastest to edit the file manually.

 ### Update the quickstart

 The generated quickstart will need some editing.
 Use a simple operation, maybe